Property tax bills are normally mailed out before October 20 of each year. Taxes are due December 20 of the same year.

 The HTRG (Homeowner's Tax Relief Grant) is the result of the homeowner's tax relief enacted by the Governor and the General Assembly of the State of Georgia in 1999.
 The grant, appropriated by the General Assembly and the Governor for the last several years to counties, cities and schools, had given tax relief to homeowners in an amount up to $8,000 in assessed value for all homeowners who received a homestead exemption.
 For the 2009 tax year, the Governor and General Assembly did not fund the Homeowners Tax Relief Grant.
 Declining state revenues during the current recession means there is no money for the State to give the tax relief to homeowners.
 Therefore, there will not be a credit for this grant on 2009 tax bills on properties with homestead exemption.
 According to legislation passed in 2009 (House Bill 143), the grant will only be made available in the future if state revenues grow at least 3% plus the rate of inflation.
 As a result, many Georgia homeowners will see a property tax increase of $200 to $300 on their 2009 tax bills.

 Homestead exemptions have been enacted to reduce the burden of ad valorem taxation for Georgia homeowners.
-The exemptions apply to homestead property owned by the taxpayer and occupied as his or her legal residence – some exceptions to this rule apply and your Tax Commissioner can explain them to you.
+The exemptions apply to homestead property owned by the taxpayer and occupied as his or her legal residence, some exceptions to this rule apply.
 Homestead exemptions are deducted from the assessed value of the qualifying property (40% of the fair market value).
 Then, the millage rate is applied to arrive at the amount of ad valorem tax due.

 To receive the benefit of the homestead exemption, the taxpayer must file an initial application.
 The application is filed with the Houston County Tax Assessor's Office.
 First time homeowners need to bring a copy of their warranty deed to insure their application is filed correctly.
 With respect to all of the homestead exemptions, the Board of Assessors makes the final determination as to eligibility; however, if the application is denied the taxpayer must be notified and an appeal procedure is then available to the taxpayer.